On Output Activation Functions for Adversarial Losses: A Theoretical Analysis via Variational Divergence Minimization and An Empirical Study on MNIST Classification: Background

-The other regularization approach we consider is the spectral normalization proposed by \citet{miyato2018}.
-It enforces a Lipschitz constraint on a neural network by normalizing the spectral norms of the weight matrices of each layer.
-While the gradient penalties (see \secref{sec:gradient_penalties}) impose local regularizations, the spectral normalization imposes a global regularization on the discriminator.
-Therefore, it is possible to combine the two regularization approaches.
+Another regularization approach for Wasserstein GANs \citep{arjovsky2017wgan} is the spectral normalization proposed by \citet{miyato2018specnorm}.
+By normalizing the spectral norm of the weight matrix for each layer of the discriminator, the spectral normalization imposes a hard Lipschitz constraint on the discriminator.
+As compared to a gradient penalty, which imposes a local regularization as illustrated in \cref{fig:gradient_penalties}, the spectral normalization imposes a global regularization for the discriminator.